 Making ends meet during difficult times can be easier with help from the right programs and other community resources.
 Cornell Cooperative Extension works with many local food assistance programs to help families, individuals and seniors find and access food resources that best meet their needs.

-Food Pantries & Community Meals - The Community Action Partnership of Madison County website has the hours and locations of food pantries and community meals offered in Madison County on each day of the week.
+Daily Food Pantries & Community Meals- The Tompkins County Human Services Coalition website has an online calendar that gives the hours and locations of food pantries and community meals offered in Tompkins County on each day of the week.

 MyBenefits.Gov - New York State residents can visit this web site to find out if you are eligible for help through SNAP (formerly Food Stamps), Nutrition Education, Temporary Assistance, HEAP, WIC, School Meals and Summer Meal Programs.